BradleyBeach/Pro-g-ramming-Challenge-v3/project0/readme.txt

-First goal: throw together a quick little program to help me manage the list. functionality ideals: list finished/unfinished challenges. suggest random unfinished challenge.
+First goal: throw together a quick little program to help me manage the list. functionality ideas: list finished/unfinished challenges. suggest random unfinished challenge.

 Initial thoughts: make a quick "task" class having status (bool), notes (String), number (int), task (String). give it toString, toFile. have things get stored in a file, as an excuse to remember how to read/write files.